Machine Text Detectors are Membership Inference Attacks: Quantifying Transferability between MIAs and Machine Text Detection

 \subsection{Main Results}

 \paragraph{Substantial Rank Correlation Between MIAs and Machine Text Detection.} Figure \ref{rank_correlation_map} illustrates the relationship between the rankings of all methods when evaluated on MIAs and on machine text detection.
 The rankings are based on average performance on MIAs (across five domains and five target models) and machine text detection (across eight domains and three generators).
 We compute the rank correlation over all 15 methods and obtain a statistically significant Spearman's correlation of $\rho = 0.66$ ($p<0.01$).
 This result indicates that many methods originally proposed for MIAs also perform well in machine text detection, and vice versa.
-Notably, when focusing on stronger methods (top-10 on MIAs), we observe an even stronger correlation of $\rho = 0.78$ ($p<0.01$), suggesting strong transferability.
+Notably, when focusing on stronger methods (top-10 on MIAs), we observe an even stronger correlation of $\rho = 0.78$ ($p<0.01$).
+These findings align with our theoretical framework, suggesting that methods achieving strong performance on one task, by better approximating the shared optimal metric, tend to exhibit higher transferability and perform well on the other task.

 \paragraph{Superior Performance from the Other Task.} Figure \ref{detection_cross_performance} shows the AUROC performance of all methods from both MIAs and machine text detection evaluated on MIAs, and their performance evaluated on machine text detection.
 The results on MIAs are averaged across five domains and five target models, while those on machine text detection are averaged across eight domains and three generators.
-Remarkably, we observe that Binoculars, originally proposed as a machine text detector, achieves the best average performance in both MIAs and machine text detection.
+Remarkably, we observe that \textit{Binoculars}, originally proposed as a machine text detector, achieves the best average performance in both MIAs and machine text detection.
 This result suggests that current evaluations in MIAs may be biased by overlooking stronger methods from machine text detection, potentially leading to conclusions that miss valuable insights.
 Conversely, in machine text detection, methods from MIAs already demonstrate competitive or even superior performance.
 These findings call for greater cross-task awareness and development.